diegonieto/finance/README.md

 # Introduction
-Finance is tool that helps with the own knowledge of the finance status.
+Finance is a tool that helps with the own knowledge of the financial status.
 It basically tries to discover your account management.
 To do that two tools are provided:
-* Datafeeder: To import the account balance and movements independently
+* Datafeeder: Imports the account balance and movements separately
-* Dataprocessor: That process the imported data and generates a forecast based on its historic
+* Dataprocessor: That process the imported data and generates a forecast based on its past data

-The plots are saved in the img folder.
+The generated plots (forecast and clustering) are saved in the `output` folder.
 Also, a Jenkinsfile is provided to automatize the data injection by scanning a folder automatically.

 The input data sopported is .xls or .csv files with the format shown in the example